 The one I was adamant about attending was entitled NYC Inked; an all NYC themed panel.
 The speakers included Peter Kuper, James Romberger, Colleen Doran and Ron Wimberly.
 While each has contributed amazing creations to the literary tapestry of New York City culture Wimberly stood out to me.

-I’m sure it is more of a generational understanding but his work is so steeped in what it is to be New York, or more specifically Brooklyn.
+I’m sure it is more of a generational understanding but his work is so stepped in what it is to be New York, or more specifically Brooklyn.
 Although he is a transplant (moved from D.C. in the 90s) he has completely embodied the spirit of this city.
 In his latest book The Prince of Cats, he puts his spin on the story of Tybalt from Romeo & Juliet.
 Transferring the tale to an 80s-esque world in Brooklyn, giving the character plenty to work with.
 “It’s like Rosencrantz and Guildenstern Are Dead, only not funny and in bastardized Elizabethan.”

 I actually bought this book upon leaving the panel.
 The art and character design is brilliantly executed.
 The colors are perfectly vibrant and evoke both style and grit.
 Wimberly speaks on what inspired him through the process of writing, “Music is a huge part, I pull from many genres.
 I’d say manly hip-hop.”
 He was pressed by an audience member to be more specific and became a bit stumped.
 “I couldn’t say just one artist inspired me or that I only drew from one, I have some many.”